chandralegend/saf-eval/README.md

 print(config.evaluation_categories)  # ['fully_supported', 'partially_supported', 'contradicted']
 ```

-See the `examples/` directory for more advanced usage patterns.
+See the `examples/` directory for more advanced usage patterns, including `self_containment_example.py` which demonstrates how to process non-self-contained facts.

 ## Contributing